 Borders on Truth in Television.
 He really isn't very far off from what was considered "anthropology" at the time.

 Darkness-Induced Audience Apathy: Despite John himself being portrayed as a sympathetic character, one might have this reaction to this game, seeing as to there is no way he could do much to help people without his good deeds going unpunished.
-The only sympathetic character of all of the cast who didn't gets apathetic is Jack, John's son.
-But by the time the game's ending came around, he just became as bad as John himself after he killed Ross in the end, basically becoming the very bounty hunter that his father is trying to avoid him to be.
+The only sympathetic character of all of the cast who didn't get apathetic is Jack, John's son.
+But by the time the game's ending came around, he just became as bad as John himself after he killed Ross, basically became the very man John didn't want him to become.

 Both cougars and bears each have a certain tiny area on the map where multiple copies of the animal spawn until a "legendary" version of it pops up.
 This means you may be forced into running laps around a cabin with a dozen hungry pumas behind you.

 Packs of wolves aren't exactly easy, especially since three or four of them attack at once.